by Bea Thackeray

-Initially we thought it was the obvious route and spent far too much time trying to devise one.
-We weren't clever enough, luckily, as I have since learnt that puns are not the best option.
+Initially I thought it was the obvious route and spent far too much time trying to devise one.
+I wasn't clever enough, luckily, as I have since learnt that puns are not the best option.
 The general consensus is that they are funny on first reading but can become a bit tiresome over time.

-A recent trend is the use of imperatives and we decided on this approach.
-Our new name tells our customers what to do with our product – don't bin it, save it.
+A recent trend is the use of imperatives and I decided on this approach instead.
+'Keep This Cracker' tells customers what to do with the product – don't bin it, save it.

 5 Is anyone else using it?

 Last but not least, are you encroaching on someone else's rights?
-Do searches at Companies House, on Trademark registers and for available domain names, etc.*
+Do searches, for example; at Companies House, on Trademark registers and for available domain names, etc.*

-*Please seek further advice on intellectual property issues and legal uses.
+*Please seek professional legal advice on intellectual property issues and legal uses.

 Please note there are rules on which names can be registered.

 Please email your comments to email@example.com